On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Experiment Results

-\paragraph{Results on GPT-4 and Llama-3-70B.} Due to the high cost of adversarial attacks, we design an experiment using the SOTA models, GPT-4 and Llama-3-70B, and run them over SSR and TB, covering the most effective of the different attack classes.
-The results (targeting user queries) are in Table \ref{table:SOTAmodelresultsSmall} (Full Results in Table \ref{table:SOTAmodelresults}), drawing the same conclusions as those in Table \ref{table:question_attacks}.
+\paragraph{Results on GPT-4o and Llama-3-70B.} Due to the high cost of adversarial attacks, we design an experiment using the SOTA models, GPT-4o and Llama-3-70B, and run them over SSR and TB, covering the most effective of the different attack classes.
+The results (targeting user queries) are in Table \ref{table:SOTAmodelresultsSmall} (full results in Table \ref{table:SOTAmodelresults}), confirming the findings in Table \ref{table:question_attacks}.
+In Table \ref{table:SOTAmodelresultsrecent} we further test an additional three recently released models in Llama-3.1-8B \citep{llama3modelcard}, \mbox{Llama-3.3-70B~\citep{llama3modelcard}}, and o3-mini \citep{OpenAI2024} to show consistent VCA performance across recent architectures.